 –M-Mrs. Milotti, is something wrong?

 –No! –she yelped with a panic-tinged voice, before calming her tone–.
 No, everything is fine.
 Please, come in.
 Lorenzo will be excited to see you.

 So I stepped inside and saw Lorenzo, dressed in pajamas.
 He gave a small pleased smile at the sight of me.

-–Hey –I wave, setting my bag to the side–.
+–Hey –I waved, setting my bag to the side–.
 Is everything okay with your mom?

 –Yeah, don't worry, she's fine –he replied, somewhat shakily, letting out a wheezing cough.
 I took a whiff of the air around him and faintly smelled tobacco.
 Well, that would explain why his mom was so distraught.
 She probably didn't want me to smell this and think badly of them.
+It wasn't exactly a big deal to me, considering that there was a smoker around every corner on the streets anyway.
+Still, to think someone would smoke in this home knowing that Lorenzo is asthmatic… didn't make me too happy.
 I then noticed his hair was very messy and his hands were bruised.
 I made a grab for one of his hands and held it up so that I could see.
 His fist was mottled with bruises.

 –Yikes!
 What happened here? –I winced, sucking in a breath of air through my teeth.

 –I was practicing breaking wooden boards for my black belt test in karate.
 I have to do it without gloves, so I'm assuming I did it wrong if these bruises are here –he laughed sheepishly.

 –That looks like it hurts…